-Figure S4.
-Correlation analysis of tumours treated with SFV/Luc virus in orthotopic 4T1 model.
-The tumours were resected, the weight was measured, then homogenized and a single cell suspension was used for immunostaining (see Materials and methods for the details).
+Figure S5.
+Pearson’s correlation analysis of tumours treated with SFV/Luc virus in orthotopic 4T1 model.
+The 4T1 mouse breast tumours were established by orthotopic (orth.) injections of 1.25 × 105 4T1 cells.
+Mice received two i.t. injections of SFV/Luc vector (4×107 i.u./tumour), as described in methods.
+After 15 days, the mice were anaesthetized and humanely sacrificed, the tumours were resected, the weight was measured, then the tumours were homogenized and a single cell suspension was used for immunostaining (see Materials and methods for the details).
 Flow cytometry was performed to quantify (%) the immune cell populations. (a) Correlation analysis of the tumor weight versus the percent of CD11b+ cells. (b) Correlation analysis of the tumor weight versus the percent of inducible NO synthase (iNOs) positive/arginase 1 (Arg 1) negative cells in CD11b+ population. r - Pearson’s correlation coefficient. p<0,05 is considered statisticaly significant.